You want smart political talk without the meltdowns?

 The other big news of the day, we will spend a lot of time on this.

-And let me backtrack a second here.
+The president, and let me backtrack a second here.

-Not to say that I told you so, but all the hand wringing and all the skittishness on Wall Street and all of the overreaction because Donald Trump did what Donald Trump was elected to do.
+Not to say that I told you so, but all the hand-wringing and all the skittishness on Wall Street and all of the overreaction because Donald Trump did what Donald Trump was elected to do.

-He he ran as a disruptor, an iconoclast, one that shatters illusions, and he challenges old ways of doing things.
+He ran as a disruptor, an iconoclast, one that shatters illusions, and he challenges old ways of doing things.

 You know, look at the Iron Dome.